 How do I decide which courses to take?

 Obviously, the requirements of the major partially determine which courses students must take.
-However, most psychology requirements involve selections from among several courses, rather than one specific course, and the overlap of psychology selectives with the College of Liberal Arts core courses and the University Core often results in a significant number of unrestricted elective hours.
-Thus, psychology students have considerable flexibility in course selection.
+However, most psychology requirements involve selections from among several courses, rather than one specific course, and students typically have a significant number of unrestricted elective hours and considerable flexibility in course selection.
 Some students complete the requirements for a second major or a minor in a related field, and others use their electives to expand their background in psychology or to satisfy their curiosity about entirely different fields.
 Let your goals for your post-Purdue years and your general interests guide you as you select courses, and remember that your advisors and the faculty will be happy to help you.

 Strive for a Solid, Broad Foundation